SeherKrishna02/mdef4/docs/term2/01-Billion Seconds.md

 My take on what to expect the world to be like one billion seconds from now would be a mix of dystopian and utopian future.

-<h2>My possible scenario for a day in my life as a creative, outdoor, nature-loving person who is passionate about sustainability:</h2>
+My possible scenario for a day in my life as a creative, outdoor, nature-loving person who is passionate about sustainability:

 <i>I wake up in my eco-friendly home, powered by renewable energy sources and designed to minimize your environmental footprint.
 I step outside into the fresh air and I'm greeted by a beautiful garden filled with native plants and a small pond teeming with wildlife.
 I spend some time tending to my garden, watering the plants and harvesting some fruits and vegetables for breakfast.